linroger/Finance-Notes-and-Marginalia/International Finance/Foreign Exchange Markets and Exchange Rate Determination.md

 ### THE SUPPLY OF FOREIGN EXCHANGE

 The supply of pounds arises because UK residents wish to purchase US exports and therefore dollars.
-UK residents supply pounds in return for the dollars they wish to acquire,  which are purchased by increasing the amount of pounds supplied in the [[Foreign Exchange Markets and Exchange Rate Determination|foreign exchange market]],  and this yields an upward-sloping supply of pounds curve.
+UK residents supply pounds in return for the dollars they wish to acquire,  which are purchased by increasing the amount of pounds supplied in the [foreign exchange market](.md),  and this yields an upward-sloping supply of pounds curve.

 ### ALTERNATIVE EXCHANGE RATE REGIMES